Search

 • In a pot over high heat, bring the water to a boil.
 Lower the heat and add the cane sugar.
 Cook until dissolved.

-• Then turn off the heat and let it cool for 15 minutes.
+• Turn off the heat and let the syrup cool for 15 minutes.

 2. Prepare the batter:

-• In a large bowl, sift the glutinous rice flour and wheat starch together.
+• In a large bowl, sift together the glutinous rice flour and wheat starch.

-• Gradually whisk in the cooled syrup in three additions until fully combined (about 3 minutes).
+• Gradually whisk the cooled syrup into the flours in three additions until fully combined (about 3 minutes).

 • Stir in 2 tablespoons of extra light olive oil.